C16Mftang/ARC-manual/ARC_notes.md

 93648 ndcn-computational-neuroscience-basic    89990684        0 89990684           0  89990684
 ```

-There are 3 levels of services on ARC: basic, standard, priority.
+There are 3 levels of services on ARC: **basic, standard, priority**.
 Details of these levels can be found [here](https://www.arc.ox.ac.uk/arc-service-level-agreements).
 As you can see above our project only has credits on the basic level, which has the lowest priority in the queue.
 Based on my testing, a job submission with a short duration (e.g., 20mins) will have no problem in terms of priority and will run immediately after submission.

-Update: On 27/07/2022 I tried to submit a job requesting 1 hour of running time.
-I submitted the request at 2pm on this day to run an experiment on memory models, and the job was queued until 1am on the next day.
-That is 11 hours of waiting for an 1 hour job.
-However, on 28/07/2022 I tried to submit the same job and the code started to execute immediately.
-I guess the basic service is quite random.

 **Purchasing credits with different levels of service:** as a group within the Medical Sciences Division, we can request basic-level credits for free by emailing [support@arc.ox.ac.uk](mailto:support@arc.ox.ac.uk).
 However, anything beyond this requires additional costs.
 The current pricing is £0.01/Core.h for the standard service, £0.02/Core.h for the priority service, and £0.08/Core.h for using GPUs.
 [This website](https://www.arc.ox.ac.uk/arc-accounting) gives some helpful examples of calculating the credit usage.
 Notice that it says the standard service is free to request - this is not the case for MSD from my understanding, but it does no harm asking.

 **Running jobs with priority service**: [Here](https://arc-user-guide.readthedocs.io/en/latest/arc-priority-jobs.html) is a guideline.

-Another important issue with basic service level is that we can only run one job at a time and it is not even possible to open an interactive session to test our scripts when another job is running.
+Another important issue with basic service level is that we can only run one job at a time and it is not even possible to open an interactive session to test our scripts when another job is running. **Good news Oct/2022:** Rafal has purchased the standard service, so this is no longer a concern now.

 # Miscellaneous